-LANCIA Sibilo

-64 Chassis no: S12201 - Coachwork: Bertone Owner: Corrado Lopresto - Category: A

-Concept-car first exhibited at the Bertone stand at the 1978 Turin Motor Designed by Marcello Gandini (who had also designed, among others, the Lamborghini Miura and Countach and the Lancia Stratos) and built on a lengthened Stratos chassis, fitted with the V6 2418 cc engine, this car is a further evolution of the wedge style devised by Carrozzeria Bertone In running condition, the car remained in the Bertone Collection until May 2011, when it was bought by the current owner.
+978 LANCIA Sibilo 64 Chassis no: S12201 - Coachwork: Bertone Owner: Corrado Lopresto - Category: A Concept-car first exhibited at the Bertone stand at the 1978 Turin Motor Show.
+Snow.
+Designed by Marcello Gandini (who had also designed, among others, the Lamborghini Miura and Countach and the Lancia Stratos) and built on a lengthened Stratos chassis, fitted with the V6 2418 cc engine, this car is a further evolution of the wedge style devised by Carrozzeria Bertone over the years.
+In running condition, the car remained in the Bertone Collection until May 2011, when it was bought by the current owner.

+Bertone

 Contemporary cars

+-

+DERTONE

+Bertone

+The History

+-11

+In the early 20th century, cars were a rarity in Turin, and those made by young Bertone immediately stood out for fine workmanship, sturdiness, top-notch quality.

-The Sixties: GT cars take the limelight The Seventies: the great design transformation The Seventies are deeply marked by the Lancia Stratos.
-With the prototype of the Stratos Zero, built on a Lancia Fulvia 1.6 HF, base, Bertone astonished everyone, as he set new benchmarks for modern art and international car design.
+The Sixties: GT cars take the limelight

+The Seventies: the great design transformation

+The Seventies are deeply marked by the Lancia Stratos.
+With the prototype of the Stratos Zero, built on a Lancia Fulvia 1.6 HF base, Bertone astonished everyone, as he set new benchmarks for mo-dern art and international car design.
 Unveiled at the Turin Motor Show in 1970, the Stratos Zero went beyond the notion of style, by embodying a timeless synthesis of architecture, sculpture and industrial design.
 The following year, starting from a number of stylistic features of the Zero, Bertone penned the Lancia Stratos Stradale, a coupé of compact design, destined primarily for the racing circuit, that would reap wins at many World Rally Championships.
 In the following years, Bertone produced the stunning Maserati Khamsin, the Lamborghini Countach and the Dino Ferrari 308 GT4.

-The Eighties and Nineties: high technology and style Bertone in the new MIllennium
+The Eighties and Nineties: high technology and style

+Bertone in the new MIllennium

-Chevrolet Corvette Ramarro The Ramarro was created as a design test bed for future technology applied to a mass production base.
-It uses the chassis and mechanicals of the Chevrolet Corvette, this concept has a different layout from the original car in order to optimize it's modern style.
-The radiator and air conditioner unit are moved to the rear of the vehicle, the doors slide open to aid ingress.
-The large, full glass panoramic roof harmonizes the aesthetic function with the application of highly sophisticated technologies and materials.
-In 1985, the Ramarro was awarded the Car Design Award of the year, by a jury from the best European and American magazines.
+Chevrolet Corvette Ramarro he Ramarro was created as a design test bed or future technology applied to a mass pro-luction base.
+It uses the chassis and mecha-licals of the Chevrolet Corvette, this concep-has a different layout from the original car if order to optimize it's modern style.
+The radia cor and air conditioner unit are moved to the rear of the vehicle, the doors slide open to ai-ingress.
+The large, full glass panoramic roc harmonizes the aesthetic function with the application of highly sophisticated technol-gies and materials.
+In 1985, the Ramarro wa awarded the Car Design Award of the year, a jury from the best European and Americ magazines.

 Presented at the Geneva Motor Show in 1990, the Nivola was created using the mechanics of the Chevrolet Corvette ZR-1.
-The V8 engine which delivers 381 hp, was moved behind the passenger compartment and coupled to a new ZF gearbox, thereby obtaining a balanced weight distribution (40% front wheels, 60% on the rear).
-The car is a mid-engined supercar, a two-seater converting from coupe to convertible spider through the removal of the roof panel.
-Inside the seats have no cushions, the driver and passenger sit on the floor of the car itself, and hidden within the doors are two storage compartments.
-The suspension uses a hydro-pneumatic system that allows vertical adjustment of 6 cm from the ground.
+The V8 engine which delivers 381 hp, was moved behind the passenger compartment and coupled to a new ZF gearbox, thereby obtaining a balance weight distribution (40% front wheels, 60% or the rear).
+The car is a mid-engined supercar, a two-seater converting from coupe to conver tible spider through the removal of the roo panel.
+Inside the seats have no cushions, the driver and passenger sit on the floor of the cas its of and biddon within the doors are two Chevrolet Corvette Nivola